St. Tammany Master Gardener Association

 Florida Parishes Juvenile Detention Center

-In this project, master gardeners work throughout the seasons to educate FPJDC youth on gardening.
+In this project, St Tammany Master Gardeners work throughout the seasons to educate FPJDC youth on gardening.
 The project includes building, planting, and maintaining raised bed gardens, and visiting the Center regularly to teach and educate youths and young adults.
+It also teaches farm-to-table skills and teaches how the vegetables and herbs grown in the garden can be used in a culinary setting.

 Habitat for Humanity